sahillume/PrimeSA_Bot/README.md

 Katabump Panel: https://control.katabump.com/
 ⚠️ Warning

-This bot is for educational purposes only.
+This project is for educational purposes only.

-Not affiliated with WhatsApp
+Not affiliated with WhatsApp Inc.
-Use at your own risk
+Use responsibly
-Do not spam or misuse
+No spam or abuse
 ❤️ Credits
 Professor Sahil — Creator & Developer
-Baileys — WhatsApp library
+Baileys — WhatsApp Library
-Katabump — Hosting platform
+Katabump — Hosting Platform
-Open-source contributors
+Open-source community
 <div align="center">
 ⚡ PrimeSA_Bot
 🚀 Your Bot • Your Rules • Professor Sahil